ziangqin-stu/rl_hiro/understanding.md

 # Off-Policy Understanding: From Q-Learning to HIRO Implementation

 HIRO is a variant of HRL witch is more useful than vanilla HRL.
-It uses all state-of-the-art method to achieve the best result.
-Understanding and implementing this algorithm from scratch is a little hard to me.
-I write this document to help clearing my mind.
+It uses all state-of-the-art techniques to achieve the best result.
+Understanding and implementing this algorithm from scratch is a little hard to me. <u>I write this document to help clearing my mind</u>.

 HIRO uses TD3 as its RL algorithm.
 TD3 is a state-of-the-art value-based RL method modified from DDPG.
 It is applicable to continuous-action tasks, using double DQN, actor-critic, delayed policy update techniques.
 Implementing TD3 when I only understand Q-learning / DQN settings is hard.
 Here I try to write down the critical knowledge from Q-learning to TD3, then use them to help me to transform pseudo-code to torch code.